aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Web3.py

 You will need to read the [introduction to web3.py](../../docs/web3py.html) ([md](../../docs/web3py.md)).
 While you do not need to have all of that memorized, you do need to understand it all!
+The intent is that you will use that page as a reference while you write this assignment.

 ### Market Theory